-Military activities and exercises regularly 1take place in demarcated areas in the BNS and the coastal zone (Flemish Hydrography, Coastal Portal, NtM 2021 No. 1, Belgian Defence).
+Military activities and exercises regularly 1take place in demarcated areas in the BNS and the coastal zone (Flemish Hydrography, Coastal Portal, NtM 2023 No. 1, mil.be).
 These include:

 - Target practices from land towards the sea (carried out by the land forces).
 These practices take place among others from the military base (beach) in Lombardsijde.
-Appropriate signs and announcements are provided (see also the Belgian Defence) The practice area is divided into three sectors (K-small, M-medium and G-large), depending on the weapons used (NtM 2021 No. 1, see notice 1/67 and 1/68) (figure 1): - > The K-sector: the dangerous zone is located within a sector with a radius of 2.5 miles around the Nieuwpoort lighthouse, bounded by mark 114° from the Nieuwpoort lighthouse and 191° from the former water tower of Westende (position 51° 10', 14 N 2° 46', 62 E); - > The M-sector: the dangerous zone is located within a sector with a radius of 7.5 miles around position 51° 08', 62 N 2° 46', 15 E, bounded by the same marks as the small sector; - > The G-sector: the dangerous zone is located within a sector with a radius of 12 miles around position 51° 08', 62 N 2° 46', 15 E, bounded by the same marks as the previous sectors.
+Appropriate signs and announcements are provided (see also mil.be) The practice area is divided into three sectors (K-small, M-medium and G-large), depending on the weapons used (NtM 2023 No. 1, see notices 1/66, 1/67 and 1/68) (figure 1): - > The K-sector: the dangerous zone is located within a sector with a radius of 2.5 miles around the Nieuwpoort lighthouse, bounded by mark 114° from the Nieuwpoort lighthouse and 191° from the former water tower of Westende (position 51° 10', 14 N 2° 46', 62 E); - > The M-sector: the dangerous zone is located within a sector with a radius of 7.5 miles around position 51° 08', 62 N 2° 46', 15 E, bounded by the same marks as the small sector;

 1 Every year, the Lombardsijde military base is available for various military activities during more than 60 days.
 In function of the operational needs of the Belgian Defence, the number of days can change.
-In principle, shooting exercises towards the sea are never organised on Saturday and Sunday, public holidays or in July and August.
+In principle, shooting exercises towards the sea are never organised on Saturday and Sunday, public holidays or in July and August (mil.be).